 Two unique training opportunities exist within this program:

 Innovations in Surgical Sciences

-The specialized training program on Innovations in Surgical Sciences is funded by the NIH NIBIB and presents a unique one on one mentoring opportunity for engineering PhD students to gain direct access to shadowing surgeons and brainstorming methods and devices that could improve surgical procedures.
+The specialized training program on Innovations in Surgical Sciences is funded by the NIH NIBIB and presents a unique one-on-one mentoring opportunity for engineering PhD students to gain direct access to shadowing surgeons and brainstorming methods and devices that could improve surgical procedures.
 Trainees will work directly with experienced entrepreneurs to develop intellectual property and commercialization pathways providing unprecedented opportunities to translate ideas rapidly from bench to practice in the surgical setting.
 They will learn to accelerate the progression of ideas from the early phases of prototype development, to small-scale testing and validation, to large-scale comparative effectiveness evaluation, commercialization, and dissemination into practice.
-While trainees will be Thayer School students, significant interactions will occur with Dartmouth's Geisel School of Medicine, Dartmouth-Hitchcock's Departments of Surgery, Orthopaedics, Family Medicine, and The Dartmouth Institute for Health Policy and Clinical Practice, as well as Dartmouth's Tuck School of Business through its Health Care Initiative and Center for Private Equity and Entrepreneurship.
+While trainees will be Thayer School students, significant interactions will occur with Dartmouth's Geisel School of Medicine, Dartmouth Hitchcock Medical Center's Departments of Surgery, Orthopaedics, Family Medicine, and The Dartmouth Institute for Health Policy and Clinical Practice, as well as Dartmouth's Tuck School of Business through its Health Care Initiative and Center for Private Equity and Entrepreneurship.

 The program is administered by Prof Keith Paulsen.